 Anish Bhatnagar, M.D.
-Dr. Bhatnagar was appointed as our Chief Executive Officer in February 2014.
-Prior to that, he served as our President and Chief Operating Officer.
-Dr. Bhatnagar joined the Company in 2006, and has held positions of increasing responsibility since then.
-Dr. Bhatnagar is a physician with over 15 years of experience in the medical device and biopharmaceutical industries.
-His experience spans development of biologics, drugs, drug-device combinations and diagnostic as well as therapeutic medical devices.
-His prior experience includes working at Coulter Pharmaceuticals, Inc. from 1998 to 2000 and Titan Pharmaceuticals, Inc. from 2000 to 2006.
-He is the author of several peer-reviewed publications, abstracts and book chapters.
-He obtained his medical degree at SMS Medical College in Jaipur, India and completed his Residency and Fellowship training in the U.S. at various institutions, including Georgetown University Hospital and the University of Pennsylvania.
+Dr. Bhatnagar has been our Chief Executive Officer since the creation of Soleno in 2017.
+He is a physician with over 20 years of experience in biopharmaceutical and medical device industries.
+Dr. Bhatnagar's experience spans development of biologics, drugs, drug-device combinations and diagnostic as well as therapeutic medical devices.
+He has been involved in the development of various approved products such as Bexxar (radioimmunotherapeutic for Non-Hodgkins lymphoma), Probuphine (for opioid addiction), Serenz (device for nasal allergies) and CoSense (for neonatal hemolysis).
+Prior to Soleno, Dr. Bhatnagar served as Chief Executive Officer of Capnia, Inc from February 2014 until March 2017, and held positions of increasing responsibility at Capnia from 2006.
+His earlier experience includes working at Coulter Pharmaceuticals, Inc. from 1998 to 2000 and Titan Pharmaceuticals, Inc. from 2000 to 2006.
+Dr. Bhatnagar is the author of several peer-reviewed publications, abstracts and book chapters and obtained his medical degree at SMS Medical College in Jaipur, India, completing his Residency and Fellowship training in the U.S. at various institutions, including Georgetown University Hospital and the University of Pennsylvania.